-We aim to help individuals and organisations to build on their strengths, enhance their service delivery and improve the outcomes for those that they support.
+We help individuals and organisations to build on their strengths, enhance their service delivery and improve the outcomes for those that they support.

-Soma specialise in working with organisations and individuals who support people with complex needs, particularly problematic drug and alcohol use, offending behaviour, mental health problems, learning disabilities and autistic spectrum conditions.
+Soma specialise in working with organisations and individuals who support people with complex needs, particularly problematic drug and alcohol use, offending behaviour, mental health issues, learning disabilities and autistic spectrum conditions.

 Some of these groups, especially those in the criminal justice system or involved with social services, are often perceived as being 'resistant' and poorly motivated to engage with the support offered.